Sunday, October 13, 2024

-Welcome to the Really Reasonable Ribbon March Blog Hop!
-Our hop theme this month is SPRING AND EASTER.
-Each of the design team ladies is going to be creating a project in this theme or style, using ribbon
+Welcome to the Really Reasonable Ribbon October Blog Hop!
+Our hop theme this month is Thanksgiving/Harvest Themes and Colors!
+Each of the design team ladies is going to be creating a project in a harvest or Thanksgiving theme or using colors of the season, PLUS ribbon!

 At the end of the hop, comment on the RRR Blog post, answering the question listed, for a chance to win a $10 Gift Card to the RRR Shop, plus one digital stamp set of your choice from Bonnie Garby Designs.
 The Design Team appreciates your comments, too!